haighal/graph-based-code-modelling/README.md

 ## Model

 ### Program Graphs
 Because Python is dynamically rather than statically typed and interpreted rather than compiled, we are unable to create many of the semantic edges used in program graphs.
 While some could be derived driectly, we **only use Syntax edges** (`Child` edges from the raw AST and and `NextToken` edges connecting consecutive terminal AST nodes).
+Because we don't

 ### VarNaming Task
 We formulate the VarNaming task slightly differently than Allamanis et al.  In particular, in "Learning to Represent Programs with Graphs," the authors create their input graph by masking *all* instances of a specific variable name in the AST using a special `<SLOT>` token.
 The model then the variable name based on the combined context (and average the output representation of each `<SLOT>`).
 This program graph is richer than what we use:
 - From every AST we sample 10 snippets *S*, which are defined as having between 10 and 64 nodes and usually span 2-5 lines
 - Within each snippet, we randomly choose a variable and mask it with the special `<SLOT>` token.
+We then predict the variable name (also a sequence-generation task) based on the output representation of this single instance.
+Note that some predictions, in particular class attributes or global variables, are not actually known to be in the scope of the code at this specific location from the snippet.

 In particular, we consider the following nodes as "variables": Arguments (`Name` class, `ctx = Param` nodes in the Python2.7 AST), Variable Declatations (`Name` class, `ctx = Store`), Attributes (`Attribute` class).